jlolling/SAPRFCProxyServer/README.md

 Check the connection to the specified SAP server
 The payload must provide the destination.
+The password can be send clear text or ecrypted in the Talend standard way.
 There are 2 different ways to connect to a SAP server.

 * Application Server: